AkzechKyla/CCISConcernHub/README.md

 export default firebaseConfig;
 ```
-## Running the Project
+## 🏃 Running the Project
 1. Start the development server:
 ```bash
 npm run dev
 ```
-2. Open your web browser and copy-paste the local host url (or click if provided by the terminal)
+2. Open your web browser and navigate to the local server URL provided by the terminal (typically http://localhost:3000).

+## 🧑‍💻 Technology Stack

+### Frontend
+- HTML
+- Tailwind CSS
+- JavaScript
+- React.js

+### Backend
+- Firebase
+  - Firebase Authentication
+  - Firebase Firestore (for storing concerns)
+  - Firebase Realtime Database (for discussion threads)
+  - Firebase Storage
+  - Firebase Cloud Functions

+## 📄 Contributors
+- **Legaspi, John Lloyd S.**
+- **Morcillos, Kyla Franchezka L.**
+- **Quijano, Katherine P.**
+- **Valoria, Kyla Mae N.**

+## 📝 Acknowledgments
+This project is submitted in partial fulfillment of the requirements for the course **COMP 019: Applications Development and Emerging Technologies** at the **Polytechnic University of the Philippines**.